the-turing-way/the-turing-way/book/website/reproducible-research/licensing/licensing-data.md

 ### The Attribution or ODC-BY License

-This licence protects your attribution rights as a data owner or creator, just like the **BY** permission mark of CC licences.
+This license protects your attribution rights as a data owner or creator, just like the **BY** permission mark of CC licenses.
-Any use or distribution of your database must also include information on the licence used with the original.
+Any use or distribution of your database must also include information on the license used with the original.

 ### The Open Database License or ODbL

-The ODbL adds two more restrictions to the ODC-BY licence.
+The ODbL adds two more restrictions to the ODC-BY license.
-The first is that any public uses of your data must be shared with the same licence, similar to the CC **SA** permission mark.
+The first is that any public uses of your data must be shared with the same license, similar to the CC **SA** permission mark.
 The second is that if any version of your data is redistributed in a 'closed' format (for example, with Technological Protection Measures), it is mandatory for this redistribution to also be available free of such closure measure.

 ## A note on differences between CC and ODC licenses